praneethmurthy/praneethmurthy.github.io/_notes/Bandits.md

 permalink: /notes/Bandits.html
 ---

-In July 2020, along with my advisor, I initiated a reading group to understand the area of Multi-Arm Bandits.
+In July 2020, along with my advisor, I initiated a reading group to understand the area of Multi-Armed Bandits.
 The discussions are largely adapted from the recently online book on [Bandit Algorithms](https://tor-lattimore.com/downloads/book/book.pdf).
 Written notes for the meetings are provided below.

 * [Lecture 1:](/assets/bandit_1.pdf "Notes") Introduction to stochastic multi-armed (finite) bandits, explore-then-commit, UCB.